 |Weight||2.3 / 2.5|

-I own two day packs that I use for shorter hikes, one a smaller 25 litre size and a larger 35 litre pack.
-Which one I take with me really depends on what I’m carrying and the weather conditions.
-Both these packs are getting on in age so recently when I was cruising the outdoor stores and discovered that there was a very generous sale on I decided that it was time for a new pack to enter the family.
+I used to own two day packs that I use for shorter hikes, one a smaller 25 litre size and a larger 35 litre pack.
+Which one I took with me really depended on what I’m carrying and the weather conditions.
+Both these packs were getting on in age so recently when I was cruising the outdoor stores and discovered that there was a very generous sale on I decided that it was time for a new pack to enter the family.

 My needs for a day pack are not excessive and my criteria for this new pack came down to the following: